andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 Now that you've uploaded FastQ files you are ready to submit a job to MS Genomics.
 [MS Genomics](https://azure.microsoft.com/en-in/services/genomics/) is an accelerated, HIPAA compliant and secure cloud implementation of BWA and the GATK best practices pipeline.
 It's roughly 7X faster than typical implementations and scales dynamically.
 In short, it does the heavy lifting of running a resource hungry secondary analysis workflow for you and you can focus on the science.

-For simplicity's sake, we will use a simple (admittedly long) command-line for job submission.
+For simplicity, we will use a simple (admittedly long) command-line for job submission.
 Alternatively, you could use a config file.

     conda activate msgen
     msgenurl=...# put your MS Genomics endpoint here